TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/drivers/sbl_dfu.md

   make command (see \ref MAKEFILE_BUILD_PAGE )

 # Example Usage

+\cond SOC_AM261X
+The standard DFU-Utility is not compatible with the AM261x device.
+Instead, please use the dfu-util executable located in ${SDK_INSTALL_PATH}/tools/boot/usb_dfu_utility, depending on your operating system, to carry out DFU operations.
+\endcond

 - Make sure that \ref INSTALL_DFU_UTIL tool is installed on your host pc.
 In case of windows make sure that appropriate windows USB generic drivers are installed.
 - The application boot is a 4 step process.